 The single was released posthumously a year after John Lennon’s death in 1981.
 Played primarily on piano, the chords can easily be arranged for a single guitar.
-The chords are also pretty simple as the majority of the verse consists only of F and C, while the remaining parts sprinkle in Am, Dm, and G.
+The guitar chords are also pretty simple as the majority of the verse consists only of F and C, while the remaining parts sprinkle in Am, Dm, and G.

 “Let It Be” by The Beatles

 Recorded in 1969 and then released in 1970, “Let It Be” became the title track of The Beatles’ final album Let It Be.
 It was written by Paul McCartney and again, like the previous song on this list, is played primarily on piano.
 But the rhythm is simple and even has a nifty guitar solo by George Harrison.

 This song is perhaps the best part of Joel Schumacher’s terrible Batman Forever movie from 1995.
 Beneath the waltz time signature, and amazing melody, there’s a simple three chord pattern that dominates the majority of the song.

 Johnny Cash famously played this song at Folsom Prison in 1968 and it was one of the singer’s most recognizable hits.
 The song incorporates elements of the “train song” with its “boom-chuck” strum patterns.
 The entire song is played mostly with E and A chords, and a couple of others for variety.